glacials/twos.dev/src/warm/dashes.md

 ### Input Difficulties

-Standard US keyboards support only the hyphen without more advanced knowledge, so many en and em dash users simply compose them from hyphens and spaces.
+Standard US keyboards support only the hyphen, so many en and em dash users simply compose them from hyphens and spaces.

 No one should ever fault that, but for those who are willing to commit something new to memory: